- April 17, 2016

 Preventing And Treating Gum Disease

 Gum disease is far from rare, and it’s destructive for most everyone, not only Alzheimer’s patients.
 The most effective form of controlling Alzheimer’s and teeth health is prevention, obviously, but let’s be realistic.
 That’s not always possible when it’s already started!

-Thankfully the early stages of treatment are the same as the preventive ones.
+Thankfully treating gum disease without surgery is possible during the early stages.
 Brushing properly and flossing nightly can do wonders for your oral health.
 Combined with the gum disease treatments we offer at Shorewood Family Dental Care we can have you back to good oral health in no time.

 When vigilant cleaning habits aren’t enough we can still treat you using a state-of-the-art diode laser that’s specially designed to fight gum disease.